Kenny Richey: Release

-In December 2007, he accepted a plea bargain, which led to his release from death row and return to Scotland on January 9, 2008.
+In December 2007, Richey accepted a plea bargain, which led to his release from death row and return to Scotland on January 9, 2008.
 Richey's plea bargain involved pleading 'no contest' to manslaughter, child endangering and breaking and entering.
 He was sentenced to time served, with the murder and arson charges dropped.
 A 'no contest' plea is not an admission of guilt.
 The accused, by entering a no contest plea, neither disputes nor admits to the charges.